RF-Lab-Vanguard-System/sign-merge/README.md

 ### Sign tests

-1. Save a scrinshots of test in path with format:
+1. Save scrinshots of test in path with format:
 >PO#######/PN########/SN-#######

 2. Open path from file explorer: